DrTol/ClearSky_SolarIrradiation/README.md

 # Clear-Sky Solar Irradiation
 Calculation procedure for Clear-Sky Beam and Diffuse Solar Irradiance via following the Example 1, 3, and 4 in Chapter 14 of ASHRAE Handbook - Fundamentals (SI Edition).
+The idea here is to calculate the solar heat gain, as dependent to the time, on arbitrary surfaces (e.g. windows) based on the location of the case area.

 ## Table of Contents
 - [How2Use](README.md#how2use)